Mike Cameron

 Michael Terrance Cameron (born January 8, 1973) is an American former professional Major League Baseball outfielder.
-He played for the Chicago White Sox, Cincinnati Reds, Seattle Mariners, New York Mets, San Diego Padres, Milwaukee Brewers, Boston Red Sox, and Florida Marlins over a 16 year career and is currently the Special Assignment Coach for the Seattle Mariners.
+He played for the Chicago White Sox, Cincinnati Reds, Seattle Mariners, New York Mets, San Diego Padres, Milwaukee Brewers, Boston Red Sox, and Florida Marlins over a 17-year career and is currently the special assignment coach for the Seattle Mariners.

 In 2002, Cameron became the 13th player to hit four home runs in one game.
 He was also an All-Star in 2001 and won Gold Gloves in 2001, 2003, and 2006.
-Mike Cameron has distinguished himself by being only one of 22 players in the history of baseball to have at least 250 home runs and 250 stolen bases and became the 20th member of this exclusive 250/250 club.
-Cameron is also the only MLB player to hit two home runs in the same game with eight separate teams.
+Cameron has distinguished himself by being only one of 25 players in the history of baseball to have at least 250 home runs and 250 stolen bases and became the 20th member of this exclusive 250/250 club.
+Cameron is also the only MLB player to hit two home runs in the same game with eight different teams.

 Early life

 Cameron was born in LaGrange, Georgia, and raised on Render Street by his grandmother; he moved into her house when he was seven years old to keep her company after her husband died.
 Cameron attended LaGrange High School.
 His grandmother kept him from playing baseball as a high school junior because he failed a chemistry class.
 As a result, he drew less attention from scouts.
+He played football in high school with future National Football League player Walt Harris.